The Cause and Treatment of Infant Hiccups in Babies and Newborns

 How to bring a bout of baby hiccups to an end?
 Old wives tales and ethnic cultural traditions offer a whole lot of methods that go back centuries.
 Causing a sudden unexpected shock by bursting an inflated paper bag or dropping a cold key down the sufferer’s back are just part of popular folk law.
 Certainly slapping a baby on the back or roughly handling them in any way is never advisable.
 But a gentle back rub, a sip of water or giving something to suck on, may just do the trick.
 Hiccups usually bother a parent more than the child, although they may cause distress to the baby during feeding.
 Changing the child’s position and trying get them to burp or relax may help.

-If the hiccups don’t go away on their own within five to ten minutes, a few drops of a natural cure such as Colic Calm gripe water should bring things to a halt.
+If the newborns hiccups don’t go away on their own within five to ten minutes, a few drops of a natural cure such as Colic Calm gripe water should bring things to a halt.
 If the baby gets hiccups often, always try to feed when the infant is calm and before they get extremely hungry.
 This should reduce the chances of hiccups occurring during feeding.
 Try to make feeding as calm, quiet and leisurely a process as possible with the minimum of external distractions for the child.
 If hiccups do occur during feeding, stop feeding and give them a chance to go away.
-Burping the child can also help.
+Burping the baby can also help.
 As a baby develops so the incidence of hiccups should recede and become just one more of those behaviors that babies grow out of.